clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

 ## The Duality of Generative AI and Reinforcement Learning

 The relationship between Reinforcement Learning and state-of-the-art generative models is a central theme of our review.This interplay is a duality with mutual benefits: generative models enhance RL capabilities, and RL helps ground generative policies in real-world applications.
-This symbiotic relationship is depicted in the following figures.
+This symbiotic relationship is depicted in the following figure.

 <br>